Not to be confused with Digital Head Swap, a type of special effect.

 open/close all folders

-- Foreman Spike in Wrecking Crew is a head swap of Mario (and Luigi).
+- Foreman Spike of Wrecking Crew is basically Mario's body with a meaner-looking head.

 Beat 'Em Up